Tools to check a company’s ESG credentials

 This article isn’t personal advice.
 If you’re not sure if a particular action is right for you, ask for advice.
 All investments rise and fall in value, you could get back less than you invest.

 Looking at annual reports is nothing new, they’ve always been the best place to go for financial results.
-However, the quality of ESG (Environmental, Social and Governance) reporting in these documents has improved a lot in recent years.
+In recent years, more companies are including ESG (Environmental, Social and Governance) reporting in these documents too.

-Since April 2019, large UK companies have had to report on their UK energy use and carbon emissions, and lots of companies go much further.
+Since April 2019, large UK companies have had to report on their UK energy use and carbon emissions.
 That’s on top of having to report on board diversity and the gender pay gap.

 However, the raw data usually needs a bit of work to make it useful.
 Take greenhouse gas emissions, for example.

-Greenhouse gas emissions have to be reported both in absolute tonnes of CO2 produced and in tonnes per employee.
+Greenhouse gas emissions can be reported both in absolute tonnes of CO2 produced and in tonnes per employee.
 This covers direct emissions, emissions generated by the electricity the company purchases and emissions from various supply chain activities (although this final category is difficult for companies to estimate accurately).

 The problem with a simple ‘total tonnes of CO2 produced’ number is it inevitably penalises larger businesses.
 An independent pizzeria will produce a lot less carbon dioxide than a national chain – but it could actually be far less energy efficient.